Buying property in Portugal is more popular than ever. From its stable economy to a favorable tax regime, growing tourism …

 Building a new house in Portugal usually implies choosing a location further away from the city center, which are mostly historic and therefore subject to certain rules regarding architectural design as well as heritage preservation.
 However, there is a wide range of locations in residential areas not far from the cities and essential services, and with the advantage of being located in beautiful and natural places, for example by the coast or in the countryside.

-Buying a house can allow you to save money on the purchase itself, since the costs of renovating should not exceed the original purchase price – unless your total investment results in an added value that compensates for this.
+Buying a property can allow you to save money on the purchase itself, since the costs of renovating should not exceed the original purchase price – unless your total investment results in an added value that compensates for this.
 You should check the current market value – per square meter – as saving money will be critical to your investment.
 It is important to note that while there are places that are very expensive, and renovation costs for rundown houses can be quite high, it will all depend on the state of repair and the ultimate goals of the buyer.

 If your dream is a house in the center of a city or village, building a new house may not even be a possible option.
 Renovating is, in this situation, the key to owning a home right in the heart of a historic village or town, with all their charm and liveability.
 Furthermore, in certain rural areas, new buildings are only allowed if there are already previous buildings on the site, making renovation the only possible option.